 If you have any worries at any other times, would like to know more about your or your baby’s health or have your baby weighed, contact your GP or go to a local child health clinic.

 Between 6 to 9 months

-Assessment will be done by child and family health nurse, midwife, doctor or paediatrician.
+Assessment will be done by a child and family health nurse, midwife, doctor or paediatrician.

 They will check the baby’s weight and growth, hearing, vision and oral health.
 This visit focuses on family health and wellbeing, poisons information, how you can prevent your baby from being injured, being sun smart, improving communication, language and play.

 At 12 months

-Routine 12 month vaccinations are given, and are another opportunity to discuss your child’s growth and development, as well as any other child health or parenting issues.
+Routine 12 month vaccinations are given, and this is another opportunity to discuss your child’s growth and development, as well as any other child health or parenting issues.

 After the first year